Six weeks to ship what traditionally takes years to build.

 An out-of-the-box platform that didn’t match the carrier’s process

 The carrier had been running on a third-party insurance platform whose workflows and assumptions didn’t fit how the team wanted to operate.
 Quoting, underwriting, policy administration, and agent management all required the carrier to bend its process to the vendor’s product rather than the other way around.
+The carrier’s answer was to move onto a platform of its own.

 Agent appointments managed by hand, in email